How to Avoid & Prepare for a Flat Tire on Your RV or Trailer

 - Leather Gloves to protect your hands.
 Our tire experts have changed thousands of flat tires and they list heavy gloves as a must-have.
 Any gloves are better than nothing, but they affirm that leather gloves are more durable when handling heavy, hot metal.

 - Bottle Jack is a compact lifting device that comes in a variety of sizes and lifting capacities.
-Bring a piece of plywood with your bottle jack will help stabilize it and prevent it from sinking into the ground if the shoulder is soggy, the asphalt is hot, or if it’s otherwise unstable.
+Bring a piece of plywood with your bottle jack to help stabilize it and prevent it from sinking into the ground if the shoulder is soggy, the asphalt is hot, or if it’s otherwise unstable.
 You’ll be glad you have it if you find yourself with a blowout in a muddy patch of road.

 - Long Handle Lug Wrench comes in a variety of sizes and is essential for loosening the lug nuts.
 You’ll also need sockets that fit the lugs on EVERY wheel.
 Remember to check the spare, too.
 Those lugs can often be a different size.